brajeshwar/brajeshwar.github.io/_posts/2006/2006-04-01-delicious-enables-import-feature.md

----
-layout: post
-title: Del.icio.us enables import feature
+# Del.icio.us enables import feature
----

 I wanted this feature and del.icio.us always kept it crossed.
 However, today, I saw that [del.icio.us](http://del.icio.us/) have enabled it.
 If you wish to import your bookmarks to del.icio.us, check out the `settings > import` feature.